-RESOURCE TITLE DESCRIPTION Resources to help clarify privacy considerations for research, and help researchers PHSA Researcher Data meet ethical, regulatory and institutional requirements as well as the requirements Access, Security, and of funders.
-Also provides overview of data access request processes for PHSA Privacy site datasets.
+RESOURCE TITLE DESCRIPTION PHSA Researcher Data Resources to help clarify privacy considerations for research, and help researchers meet Access, Security, and ethical, regulatory and institutional requirements as well as the requirements of funders.
+Privacy site Also provides overview of data access request processes for PHSA datasets.
 PHSA PANDA Data Portal List of linked datasets available in PANDA with information on requesting data access.
-Organization that focuses on First Nations data governance, maintains database of First Nations Information First Nations related data that can be accessed at no cost, provides training and Governance Center resources for OCAP data governance principles.
+Organization that focuses on First Nations data governance, maintains database of First First Nations Information Nations related data that can be accessed at no cost, provides training and resources for Governance Center OCAP data governance principles.
 STANDING together Outlines a list of guidelines for ethical data use specific to healthcare. recommendations